KCBS-FM: Hitradio 93

-On August 25, 1983, KNX-FM adopted a Top 40 music format, similar to the other CBS Radio FM stations, and branded as "Hitradio 93 KKHR".
+On August 25, 1983, KNX-FM adopted a contemporary hit radio music format, similar to the other CBS Radio FM stations, and branded as "Hitradio 93 KKHR".
 The heritage KNX-FM call sign switched to KKHR.
 KKHR was not a traditional top 40 music format of the time, as the playlist was more stringently limited to 30 songs.

 The original KKHR disc jockey staff consisted of Lou Simon, Dave Donovan (whose real name is Joe Cipriano), Chris Lance, Todd Parker (replaced by Jack Armstrong several months later), and Mark Hanson.
 Rich Fields, who would later become the announcer on The Price Is Right for over six seasons, also joined KKHR in the station's last year with the "Hit Radio" format.

+Until 2023, the KKHR call sign was now used by an Americana/Texas country/southern rock hybrid station serving Abilene, Texas.
+That station is now known as KABT.

 Mellow rock returns

-Due to the station’s lackluster ratings, the mellow rock format and heritage KNX-FM call letters were returned under the new branding "Quality Rock" in 1986.
+Due to the station's lackluster ratings, the mellow rock format and heritage KNX-FM call letters were returned under the new branding "Quality Rock" in 1986.